The Copycats - Star Trek TOS

 Production run: 15

-The pistol phaser and extra hand units were not made with any electronics whatsoever, and the hand unit, as well as the pistol handle were removable and attached by Velcro.
+The pistol phasers and stand alone hand phasers were not made with any electronics whatsoever.
+The phaser II hand unit as well as the pistol handle were removable and attached by Velcro.

-These units as far as is known, were NEVER used in any Star Trek series, movie, or any of the later Star Trek franchise series, so therefore have NO “screen used” collector value however, are still somewhat coveted.
+It is common knowledge that these phasers were NEVER used in any Star Trek series, movie, or any of the later Star Trek franchise series.
+Therefore, they have no “screen used” collector value BUT are still coveted rare pieces of Star Trek history.

-Later on as time went on, and since they were of no use to the studio or Roddenberry, some of these units surfaced and became available in the collector community for sale, and are now in some private collections.
+Later on and as time went by, since they were of no use to the studio or Roddenberry, some of these phasers surfaced and became available for sale in the collector community, some now in some private collections.

-There ARE hand units that as mentioned earlier, were sold to the public
+There ARE hand phasers that as mentioned earlier, were sold to the public

-that resemble the phase II hand units, in fact they are basically the same.
-The ONLY way to authenticate if a Star Fleet Research hand unit was made for Phase II, is to examine the Velcro on the bottom of the unit.
-As far as known, Velcro was not applied to the common sale hand units for public sale.
-On the Phase II units, copper thread was used to attach the Velcro and covered over with black magic marker.
-If the thread can be spotted, then it is possible it is a Phase II unit.
+that resemble the phase II hand units and in fact they are basically the same.
+The ONLY way to authenticate if a Star Fleet Research hand unit was made for Phase II is to examine the Velcro on the bottom of the unit.
+As is known, Velcro was not applied to the common sale hand units for the public.
+On the Phase II units, thin copper wire was used to attach the Velcro and covered over with black magic marker.
+If the wire can be spotted, then it is possible it is a Phase II unit.

-At left is an actual Phase II hand unit once owned by the author.
-Picture is from 1994.
+Below is an actual Phase II hand unit owned by the author.